githubtraining/managing-merge-conflicts/responses/05_first-commit-success.md

 {% if preferences.gitTool == 'cli' %}
 1. Resolve the conflicts locally by checking out to this branch and repeating your previous steps.
+{% elsif preferences.gitTool == 'desktop' %}
+1. Resolve the conflicts locally by checking out to this branch and repeating your previous steps.
 {% else %}
 1. In the "This branch has conflicts that must be resolved" section of the pull request, click **Resolve conflicts**.
 {% endif %}

-Because you created both conflicts, feel free to resolve these conflicts as you wish.
+Because you created the conflict, feel free to resolve this conflict as you wish.

 <hr>
 <h3 align="center">Return to this pull request for next steps.</h3>